citp/privacy-policy-historical/t/to/toy/toyota.com.au.md

   * Other credit providers to assess your application with Toyota Finance or manage your credit;
   * A guarantor, if a finance arrangement is guaranteed;
   * Our agents or contractors which perform a particular function or service on our behalf;
-  * Government and law enforcement agencies, bodies and regulators, or a dispute resolution body of which we are a member (for example, the Financial Ombudsman Service), if we are required to disclose your information to such authorities; or
+  * Government and law enforcement agencies, bodies and regulators, or a dispute resolution body of which we are a member (for example, the Australian Financial Complaints Authority), if we are required to disclose your information to such authorities; or
   * Your employer or former employer (for example, to conduct a reference check for potential employment or finance applications).